We contribute with Glamour Brazil and this post was about 3 secret Japanese restaurants in New York that we love!

 With a typical oriental décor and low lighting, the tables are divided into small cabins where your privacy is preserved.
 Each table has a charming bamboo curtain blocking the view of people passing by the table.
 Each table also has a button to call the waiter, who promptly arrives to help you.

-The restaurant offers an a la carte menu and a special chef’s tasting menu with 8 dishes, the “eight-cours Omakase”.
+The restaurant offers an a la carte menu and a special chef’s tasting menu with 8 dishes, the “8-course Omakase”.
 This tasting menu is the apex of the place and changes every five weeks!

 Location: 77 North 6th Street, Williamsburg, Brooklyn